tkimhofer/nmr_bulkmag_vizualisation/README.md

 - Orthogonal detectors and complex signal traces
 - Interactive orbit, zoom, and reset button (see upper left)

-File [this js code file](https://github.com/tkimhofer/nmr_visualisation/blob/master/src/code.js) for implementation of physics equations.
+See [src/code.js](https://github.com/tkimhofer/nmr_visualisation/blob/master/src/code.js) for implementation details of the signal model and relaxation terms.

 ---

 ## 🧠 NMR Spectroscopy in Essence